Stylebreeder: Exploring and Democratizing Artistic Styles through Text-to-Image Models: COMPOSITION

-\textbf{ Is there a label or target associated with each instance? } If so, please provide a description. \\

-For each image, we provide an extended set of labels including text prompt, model parameters, and other features as discussed above.
+\textbf{ Is there a label or target associated with each instance? } If so, please provide a description. \\ For each image, we provide an extended set of labels, including text prompt, model parameters, and other features as discussed above.

 \textbf{ Is any information missing from individual instances? } If so, please provide a description, explaining why this information is missing (e.g., because it was unavailable).
-This does not include intentionally removed information, but might include, e.g., redacted text. \\
+This does not include intentionally removed information, but might include, e.g., redacted text. \\ The public version of the dataset is filtered by LLavaGuard~\cite{helff2024llavaguard} to remove potentially unsafe content.